 Cell phones, Smart Phones, and all electronic devices, other than laptop computers being used for course notes, are prohibited from being used in the classroom.
 Students are to turn off the ringer on the phones and may leave the vibrator mode on in case of emergency calls.
 If a student receives an emergency call during class time, they must exit the classroom so as not to disturb the class.
-Students are not to use these devices to access email, text message, tweet, or access social networks during classroom time unless otherwise directed by the professor.
+Students are not to use these devices to access email, text message, tweet, or access social networks during classroom time.
 These activities are to be limited to out of the classroom.